darkreapyre/Sandbox/README.md

 $ cd Sandbox
 $ mv /tmp/devenv-key.pem .
 ```
->__Note:__ The `admin` node is used to create and test deployment code as well as run the *Jupyter* and *Zeppelin* IDE.
-If there is a preference to testing code locally, the `admin` node can be used as [proxy or jump host](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Proxies_and_Jump_Hosts#Passing_through_a_gateway_using_netcat_mode).
+>__Note:__ The `edge` node is used to create and test deployment code as well as run the *Jupyter* and *Zeppelin* IDE.
+If there is a preference to testing code locally, the `edge` node can be used as [proxy or jump host](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Proxies_and_Jump_Hosts#Passing_through_a_gateway_using_netcat_mode).

-Now that the `admin` node is ready, it can be leveraged to deploy any of the above mentioned architectures using a number of the deplyment options.
+Now that the `edge` node is ready, it can be leveraged to deploy any of the above mentioned architectures using a number of the deplyment options.
 The next sections will describe each of the possible architectures to choose as well as how to leverage the different deployment tools within each architecture.

 ---
 # Traditional Iaas Architecture